 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

+I also emailed Batiste to ask them about their animal testing policy.
 Here is the snippet of the email response I received from Batiste:

 “Church & Dwight Co., Inc. is fully committed to ensuring and protecting animal welfare.
 We use only materials already known to be safe.
 It is our policy not to test on animals, and we also request that suppliers not test any materials or products on animals, unless required by law or regulation.

 We take a detailed and deliberate approach to evaluating our ingredients and products for potential toxic effects from expected sources of exposure.
 If there is a question about a particular potential toxic effect related to an ingredient, we would look for a substitute ingredient, or conduct testing using a validated alternative (i.e., non-animal) test method such as in vitro and clinical safety studies.
 All products manufactured and distributed in the U.S. are subject to compliance with local and federal regulations which may require animal safety testing for certain ingredients and product categories.
 When necessary to conduct such tests to comply with law or regulation, we only select highly qualified contract research facilities that fully comply with animal welfare laws.“

 Based on their response, we now know that Church & Dwight Co. owns Batiste.
 And Batiste has the same animal testing policy as Church & Dwight Co. where both state they make an exception to allow their products to be tested on animals if specifically required by law.

 Truly cruelty-free brands will never allow their products or ingredients to be tested on animals.
 Cruelty-free companies have a policy where if the law requires them to test on animals then they will refuse to sell their products under those conditions.